MultiSafepay/docs/content/integrations/shopify.md

 5. Click **Save**.
 6. Under **Payment configuration** click on the button **Payment configuration**
    - Enable Test Mode if you are using a Test API key.
 Turn off for a Live API key.
-   - Enable or disable payment icons according your preferences.
+   - Enable or disable payment icons according to your preferences.

 ✅ &nbsp; **Tip!** We recommend first testing each payment method before setting your **live** API key.
 <br>